MagnetoHydrodynamics with chiral anomaly: phases of collective excitations and instabilities: Summary and Implications

-\sect{Summary and Implications} We have presented a formulation of hydrodynamic theory for Chiral fluid with dynamical magnetic field based on a generalization of derivative expansion.
-We derive the manifestation of CME in our framework at the first order in this expansion scheme.
-It would be interesting to extend our formulation to a higher order in this scheme to study CVE and other anomaly-induced phenomena in CMHD (e.g. Ref.~\cite{Hattori:2016njk}).
-We further explore the real-time properties of Chiral fluid, and find qualitative difference in the aspects of stability and polarization of collective modes.
+We have presented a formulation of hydrodynamic theory for Chiral fluid with dynamical magnetic field based on a generalization of derivative expansion.
+We derive the manifestation of CME in CHMD at the first order in this expansion scheme.
+It would be interesting to extend our formulation to a higher order to study CVE and other anomaly-induced phenomena in CMHD (e.g. Ref.~\cite{Hattori:2016njk}).
+In addition, we explore the real-time properties of Chiral fluid, and find qualitative difference in the aspects of stability and polarization of collective modes.

 In this work, we focus on the basic formulation and general properties of Chiral fluid.
 Our findings can be applied to specific Chiral matter, such as Weyl semimetal~\cite{PhysRevLett.121.176603} and QGP created in heavy-ion collisions.
 As for the later, the dynamics of baryon density can be potentially important, and is particular relevant to the coming low-beam-energy scan at RHIC.
 It would be interesting to extend the present analysis of CMHD by including $n_{B}$ as well.